cheungtom/spring-session-xml/README.md

 For local test, just use http://localhost:8080/manager/html Tomcat app to deploy the WAR, surely you need to setup a local Redis server at your laptop

+Remarks: You cannot test your Tomcat app at your laptop locally against AWS ElastiCache Redis, as AWS ElastiCache Redis can only be accessed by resources (e.g. EC2, EKS, Fargate, Lambda etc) within the same VPC of it, or any peering VPC.
+AWS ElastiCache Redis with no internet-facing publlic endpoint DNS name for internet access.

 For AWS test, I setup an EC2 instance with Amazon Linux AMI, install the Tomcat, use http://<ec2-public-dns>/manager/admin to deploy the WAR, surely, you need to create a ElastiCache Redis (non-cluster mode) at your VPC of your AWS account